ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 Each salt used to protect disclosed claims MUST be generated independently from the salts of other claims.
 The salts MUST be generated from a source of entropy that is acceptable to the issuer.
 Poor choice of salts can lead to brute force attacks that can reveal redacted claims.

+## Binding the KBT and the CWT

+The issuer claim in the SD-CWT is self-asserted by the issuer.
+The subject claim of the SD-CWT is the Holder.
+Conceptually, the Holder is both the issuer and the subject of the SD-KBT, even if the issuer or subject claims are not present.
+If they are present, they are self-asserted by the Holder.
+All three are represented by the confirmation (public) key in the SD-CWT.

+As with any self-assigned identifiers, Verifiers need to take care to verify that the SD-KBT issuer and subject claims match the subject in the SD-KBT, and are a valid representation of the Holder and correspond to the Holder's confirmation key.
+Extra care should be taken in case the SD-CWT subject claim is redacted.
+Likewise, Holders and Verifiers need to verify that the issuer claim of the SD-CWT corresponds to the Issuer and the key described in the protected header of the SD-CWT.

 # IANA Considerations